The Daily Service

-The Daily Service is a short Christian service broadcast every weekday morning between 09:45 and 10:00 on BBC Radio 4's long wave and DAB frequencies.
-It was also broadcast on Radio 4's FM frequencies until 13 September 1991.
+The Daily Service is a short Christian service broadcast every weekday morning between 09:45 and 10:00 on BBC Radio 4 Extra.

+History

 In 1926, British novelist Kitty Cordeux began a persistent letter-writing campaign urging the BBC to broadcast daily Christian religious services on the radio.
 The result was The Daily Service, beginning in 1928 and continuing to the present day.
 Her campaign was documented in the BBC Radio 4 documentary The Lady Behind the Daily Service (2005).
 Originally aired from Savoy Hill and then Broadcasting House, the service was moved on the outbreak of war in 1939, first to Bristol and later to the Trinity Chapel of St Paul's Church, Bedford, under the musical direction of Dr George Thalben-Ball.
 In 1945 the service returned to a studio in Broadcasting House.